microsoft/napajs/docs/api/zone.md

 ## <a name="api"></a>API
 ### <a name="create"></a> create(id: string, settings: ZoneSettings): Zone

 It creates a Napa zone with a string id.
-If zone with the id is already created, error will be thrown. [`ZoneSettings`](#zone-settings) can be specified for creating zones.
+If a zone with the id is already created, an error will be thrown. [`ZoneSettings`](#zone-settings) can be specified for creating zones.

 Example 1: Create a zone with id 'zone1', using default ZoneSettings.
 ```js